Jeffresh/medic-database-checking/README.md

 starting by the initial state (row = A = 0).
 And in case that the row is equal to "X" (a dead state) we have not to check the entry until the end the entry its automatically a not valid entry, and if it finish in the row = "M" (final state), the entry is accepted.

-The source code is in the \src folder and read a file of possible entries located in \data folder.
-And when it's executed generate two files, one with the accepted entries and another with the rejected entries.
+The source code is in the \src folder and the program read a file of possible entries located in \data folder.
+And when it's executed generate two files, one with the accepted entries and another with the rejected entries in the same location of the program (\src).

+#### Python version 3.7